Skip to content

 Project Configuration

-For detailed dependency configurations, refer to Demo.
-More Gradle extension parameter configurations can be found in Android SDK
+For detailed dependency configuration, refer to Demo.
+For more Gradle extension parameter configuration, refer to Android SDK

 |-- UniPlugin-Android